Simple but powerful dependency injection container for Go projects!

 Gontainer module interface is really simple:

-// Run creates and runs a container with provided options.
+// Run creates and runs a container with provided factories and entrypoints.

 // NewFactory registers a service factory.